prashanth-volvocars/gitlab-docs/doc/development.md

    git clone https://gitlab.com/<repo>.git <product_name>
    ```

-1. Edit [`nanoc.yaml`](./nanoc.yaml) and complete the following steps:
+1. Edit [`nanoc.yaml`](../nanoc.yaml) and complete the following steps:

-   1. Add an entry to `data_sources` similar to any other listed entries.
+   1. Add an entry to `data_sources` similar to the other listed entries.
 For example:

       ```yaml
       -  # Documentation from https://gitlab.com/<repo>